Privacy & Security

 Information We May Collect Whilst Using our Website

-You agree that the Website’s web servers may automatically track the internet domain address from which you visit us and analyse this data for trends and statistics.
+The Website’s web servers may automatically track the internet domain address from which you visit us and analyse this data for trends, statistics, security and website performance purposes.

-If you contact us by any means, you agree that we may keep a record of that correspondence.
+If you contact us by any means, we may keep a record of that correspondence.

-Athena Collections or our third-party providers of marketing and content may collect certain information relating to computer location, URL and IP address and domains, browser type, country and telephone area code where your computer is located, the pages of the Website that were viewed during your visit, any advertisements you clicked on and any searches conducted on the Website.
+Athena Collections or our third-party providers of marketing, website, analytics, content and chatbot services may collect certain information relating to computer location, URL, IP address and domains, browser type, country and telephone area code where your computer is located, the pages of the Website that were viewed during your visit, any advertisements you clicked on, any searches conducted on the Website and any interactions with Athena AI.
 Please be aware that this information may be collected even if you do not use our Services.

 We may also collect the following information: